WeblateOrg/weblate/docs/workflows.rst

 are typically extracted directly from the source code).
 In this case a :guilabel:`Source needs review` label is attached to strings reported by translators.
-You should review such strings and either edit them in the source code, or remove the label.
+You should review such strings and either edit them in the source material, or remove the label.

 .. seealso::